-Technology brought many changes in every sphere of our life and financial one is not an exception.
+Technology brought many changes in every sphere of our life, and the financial one is not an exception.
 Giant companies actively implement smart technology solutions to provide better customer service and simplify various currency operations.

 Have you noticed how seamlessly we’ve transitioned from traditional banking to digital one?
-We tend to manage our finance using applications, even the currency became digital.
-You’ve probably heard about two concepts called Techfin and Fintech which keep influencing the banking system and the way people do business.
-As numbers speak louder than words, let’s take a look at the statistics that we’ve collected.
+We tend to manage our finance using applications; even the currency became digital.
+You’ve probably heard about two concepts called Techfin and Fintech, which keep influencing the banking system and the way people do business.
+As numbers speak louder than words, let’s look at the statistics we’ve collected.

-As to the Techfin, it is well-know that nowadays many companies are focused on implementing mobile payment options.
-The latest report states that in countries of European Union payments via mobile devices will triple by 2021.
-If we speak about the money, it is prognosed that the sum will increase from $52 billion to $148 billions.
+As to Techfin, it is well-known that many companies are currently focused on implementing mobile payment options.
+The latest report states that in countries of the European Union, payments via mobile devices will triple by 2021.
+If we speak about the money, it is predicted that the sum will increase from $52 billion to $148 billion.

-To find the right answers, let’s distinguish Fintech from Techfin and check out how and in what spheres they are applied and what their main functions are.
+To find the right answers, let’s distinguish Fintech from Techfin and check out how and in what spheres they are applied and their main functions.

 Key differences between Fintech and Techfin

 Although these two words sound alike, they differ a lot.
-To put it simply, Fintech implies the concept when the finance industry resorts to technologies to provide high-quality service, increase financial profit and reduce costs.
-The most common example of Fintech is any online banking application provided by a physical bank.
-Such services are used by everyone and they simplify the process of managing our money.
-There are also some non-traditional services related to FinTech such as PayPal, Venmo, Zelle, Starling or Monzo.
+To put it simply, Fintech implies the concept when the finance industry resorts to technologies to provide high-quality service, increase financial profit, and reduce costs.
+The most common example of Fintech is an online banking application provided by a physical bank.
+Everyone uses such services, and they simplify the process of managing our money.
+There are also some non-traditional services related to FinTech, such as PayPal, Venmo, Zelle, Starling, or Monzo.
 They all are digital payment services widely used in the USA and Great Britain.

 As to the Techfin, it is applied by technology-based providers.
-They offer new financial services which influence users’ interaction and help to expand the range of services.
-You’ve definitely heard about such business giants as Google, Apple, Facebook, Uber, Vodafone, Samsung, Mocrosoft, Alibaba and Baidu.
+They offer new financial services that influence users’ interaction and help to expand the range of services.
+You’ve definitely heard about such business giants as Google, Apple, Facebook, Uber, Vodafone, Samsung, Microsoft, Alibaba, and Baidu.
 Although all these companies are located in different corners of the planet, what unites them is that they resorted to Techfin and implemented new services for money operations.

 F.e.
-Apple introduced Apple Pay which popularity skyrocketed and now numerous websites and applications have this option.
-Every business starting with food delivery and ending with travelling implements Apple Pay.
-Ability to perform contactless payment is the biggest trend of the last decade.
+Apple introduced Apple Pay which popularity skyrocketed, and now numerous websites and applications have this option.
+Every business starting with food delivery and ending with traveling implements Apple Pay.
+The ability to perform contactless payment is the biggest trend of the last decade.

 One more good example is Facebook and its announced cryptocurrency.
-This year Libra and digital wallet called Calibra are going to be introduced.
+This year Libra and a digital wallet called Calibra are going to be introduced.
 Libra will be of use to those who do not have access to any banking account.
-Travellers will appreciate its benefits as they will not have to exchange currency when being abroad.
+Travelers will appreciate its benefits as they will not have to exchange currency when being abroad.
 Libra can be used to pay for goods and services.
-However, this topic is a contradictory one and people state that they would not trust Facebook with their money.
+However, this topic is contradictory, and people state that they would not trust Facebook with their money.
 Well, let’s wait and see how it all turns out.

 Sellers who use Amazon service should pay a fixed sum of money for authorization, and there is also a fee for transaction processing.
-The first one is $0.30 while the latter one requires almost 3% from transactions within the country and almost 4% for cross-border transactions.
-That is a great deal of income that Amazon shares with card issuing companies and payment networks.
+The first one is $0.30, while the latter requires almost 3% from transactions within the country and almost 4% for cross-border transactions.
+That is a great deal of income that Amazon shares with the card-issuing companies and payment networks.

-New platform providing financial services was introduced by Uber last year and it is also worth mentioning.
-This service is called Uber Money and it allows both drivers and passengers to sign up for a debit or credit card.
-The latter ones will be able to track their expenses, while the drivers could benefit from cashback on gas if they choose debit card.
+A new platform providing financial services was introduced by Uber last year, and it is also worth mentioning.
+This service is called Uber Money, and it allows both drivers and passengers to sign up for a debit or credit card.
+The latter will track their expenses, while the drivers could benefit from cashback on gas if they choose a debit card.

 Already have a Techfin or Fintech app in mind?